Updated December, 2022

-Our Sites are not directed at children under the age of 13, and we do not use our Sites to knowingly solicit personal information from or market to children under the age of 13.
-If we learn that someone under 13 has provided personally identifiable information through one of our Sites, we will use reasonable efforts to remove that information from our databases.
+Our Sites are not directed at children under the age of 14.
+We do not use our Sites to knowingly solicit Personal Information from or market to children under the age of 14, or the relevant minimum age under applicable local legal requirements, except as permitted under applicable law.

 BY USING THIS SITE, YOU ARE CONSENTING TO THE COLLECTION, USE, AND TRANSFER OF YOUR PERSONAL INFORMATION IN OR TO THE UNITED STATES OR ANY OTHER COUNTRY IN THE WORLD.

 WHERE YOU HAVE THE RIGHT UNDER APPLICABLE LAW, SUCH AS IN THE EEA, THE UK OR ELSEWHERE, YOU MAY WITHDRAW YOUR CONSENT AT ANY TIME BY CONTACTING US.
 PLEASE NOTE THAT IN THE EVENT THAT YOU WITHDRAW YOUR CONSENT, WE MAY STILL BE REQUIRED OR PERMITTED BY LAW TO COLLECT, USE AND DISCLOSE SOME OR ALL OF YOUR PERSONAL INFORMATION.